Robert-M-Lucas/h-mail/docs/generated/fields/auth_token/AuthTokenField.md

 ## Description
 Represents a base-64 encoded authentication token - you will not need to decode this.
-Used in bearer tokens and in some requests.
+Used in bearer tokens for authentication and for sender IP verification.

 ## Schema